The very best of today’s technical clothing is extremely good and will keep you warm and dry in all but the most extreme conditions imaginable.

 The massive choice of sailing jackets – and wildly varying price points – can be bewildering even for the most experienced sailors.
 This can make figuring out the best sailing jacket for your specific needs a daunting task.
 Of course, this is an easy problem to solve if you simply throw money at it.

-However, for most people would mean spending far more than is necessary and at the high end some of the pricing is eye watering.
-In any case, if the only sailing jacket you have is truly top-notch one you’re likely to wear it out in conditions that lower spec garments would handle with no problem.
-And it may not be as comfortable in ordinary weather as cheaper alternatives.
+However, for most people it would mean spending far more than is necessary and at the high end, some of the pricing is eye-watering.
+In any case, if the only sailing jacket you have is truly top-notch, you’re likely to wear it out in conditions that lower-spec garments could not handle as well.
+Although, it may not be as comfortable in ordinary weather as cheaper alternatives.

 Best coastal sailing jackets